Top 10 Highlights in South Asia

 7. Sigiriya (Lion’s Rock), Sri Lanka

 The Sigiriya is an archaeological site that contains the ruins of an ancient palace complex and exquisite murals.
 It was built on the summit of the 200-meter-high Lon’s Rock, in the 5th century A.D. by King Kasyapa.
 For centuries, the Lion’s Rock has been untouched by footprint until in the mid-19th century it was discovered by a British explorer and brought to the world’s attention.

 The train trip from Galle to Colombo along Sri Lanka’s southwestern coastline is considered one of the most scenic train journeys in the world.

-The doors are open; people can stretch out head to enjoy the breeze from the endless Indian Ocean.
-The rail is very close to the coastline, in some places the distance is only one or two meters.
+The doors are open; people can stretch out heads to enjoy the breeze from the endless Indian Ocean.
+The rail is very close to the coastline, in some places, the distance is only one or two meters.
 Looking out of the window makes you feel like you're on the ocean.